 Slab Flattening Router Bit

-- Double Flute Straight Router Bit:
+1. Double Flute Straight Router Bit

-- Spoilboard Surfacing Router Bit:
+2. Spoilboard Surfacing Router Bit

 Let's start building!

-Making a router sled involves making the base (including T-slots), the side rails, and the carriage for the router.Â
+Building a router sled is a straightforward project that consists of three main parts: the base (including T-tracks), the side rails, and the router carriage.

-Router Sled properties:
+Router Sled Properties:

 - Material: Baltic birch plywood, MDF/HDF